palaniscript/KEC/README.md

 # KEC

-This source code has a simple CRUD operations using React, Node, Express Js and Mongodb with Login and Logout
+This source code has a simple CRUD operations using React, Node, Express Js and Mongodb with Login and Logout.
+Below are the steps to configure the application

 1. To setup client<br />
   Checkout the "client" folder code<br />